hasanozdem1r/interview-icebraker/docs/python.md

 ### 23. What is the Python Global Interpreter Lock (GIL) ?
 The Python Global Interpreter Lock (GIL) is a mechanism used in the CPython implementation of the Python programming language to <u>ensure that only one thread executes Python bytecode at a time</u>.
 The GIL is a mutex that protects access to Python objects, preventing multiple threads from modifying them at the same time.

 The GIL has both benefits and drawbacks.
 On the one hand, it <u>simplifies the implementation of the Python interpreter and makes it easier to write thread-safe Python code</u>.
-On the other hand, it can <u>limit the performance of multi-threaded Python programs</u>, because only one thread can execute Python code at a time.
-This means that CPU-bound tasks, which require a lot of computation, may not be able to take full advantage of multi-core CPUs.
+On the other hand, it can <u>limit the performance of multi-threaded Python programs</u>, because only one thread can execute Python code at a time. <u>This means that CPU-bound tasks, which require a lot of computation, may not be able to take full advantage of multi-core CPUs.</u>

 However, it's important to note that the <u>GIL only affects multi-threaded Python programs, not multi-process Python programs</u>.
 Python's multiprocessing module can be used to take advantage of multiple CPUs without being limited by the GIL.
 Additionally, the GIL is specific to the CPython implementation of Python, and other implementations such as Jython and IronPython do not have a GIL.